-The economics major focuses on important aspects of economic theory, philosophy, and application, including courses in intermediate theory, development of economic thought, economic forecasting and research, and monetary theory.
+The Economics program focuses on important aspects of economic theory, philosophy, and application, including courses in intermediate theory, development of economic thought, economic forecasting and research, and monetary theory.

-The following guide outlines the suggested sequence for a student to complete 4 years of coursework (123 credits) including general education, business core, and major requirements.
+The following guide outlines the suggested sequence for a student to complete four (4) years of coursework (123 credits) including general education, business core, and major requirements.
 Students who want to pursue an additional major or minor should consult with an academic advisor to determine the best education plan.